MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-use-approval-workflows.md

 A customer may want to change an order after it has been submitted for approval.
 In this case, you can cancel the approval process and make the necessary changes to the order before you request approval again.

-- In the window that displays the record, choose the **Cancel Approval Request** action.
+- on the page that displays the record, choose the **Cancel Approval Request** action.

 When the approval request has been cancelled, the status of the related approval entry is changed to **Cancelled**.
 The status of the record is updated from **Pending Approval** to **Open**.
 The approval process can then start again.

 ## <a name="to-approve-or-reject-requests-for-approval"></a>To approve or reject requests for approval
 The following task is performed by an approval user with approver rights.

-You can process approval requests in the **Requests to Approve** window, for example to approve multiple requests at a time.
-Alternatively, you can process each request on the related record, such as the **Purchase Invoice** window, by choosing the link in the notification that you receive.
+You can process approval requests on the **Requests to Approve** page, for example to approve multiple requests at a time.
+Alternatively, you can process each request on the related record, such as the **Purchase Invoice** page, by choosing the link in the notification that you receive.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Requests to Approve**, and then choose the related link.
 2. Select one or more lines for the record or records that you want to approve or reject.